Continuously learning and evolving

 We love working with people who can manage themselves and their tasks on

 We find that a management style where micro-management is required,

 guiding the individual contributor in many steps of the way and tracking

 working hours and micro tasks kills our productivity and our

-Thus, the perfect Spark'er is the person who finds his own tasks by understanding his surroundings and deciding what would be of maximal value, creating an MVP, sharing that with his supervisor and OK'ing the direction, and then getting that done productively.
+Thus, the perfect Hola'er is the person who finds his own tasks by understanding his surroundings and deciding what would be of maximal value, creating an MVP, sharing that with his supervisor and OK'ing the direction, and then getting that done productively.

 We find that this is more productive, and more enjoyable for all.

 Take responsibility and ownership for the problems and solve them on your own.
 Responsibility means that you are going ahead with a change and seeing it through, while understanding the risks and making sure that they are worth the outcome.

 No need for others to fix

 A great delivery is one that does not require anyone else to get involved in your tasks.